Khyta/EncyclopaediaBot/README.md

 The flair text has to come directly after the h1 heading.
 This flair text will determine the flair used for the post.
 ```

+- The flair after the h1 heading is optional.
+If no flair is specified, the bot
+will flair the post with a 'Missing flair' flair.
+- The bot will also create the flairs that are used in the wiki if they do not
+exist yet in the subreddit.
+- It is important that there is **no** space between the `#` and the heading text.
+- It is also important that the `::flair_text::` comes directly after the h1
+  heading.

 ## Limitations

 The following limitations are planned to be fixed in the future.